Meet our trustees

 Below you will find a short biography of our Trustees, without whom our work would not be possible.

 Louis joined 3Pillars as a Trustee in 2020.
-Specialising in youth work and research on the impact of sport on youth development, Louis currently runs his own community sports organisation called 'Let's Get Active' which partners with local organisation across Lambeth & Southwark to deliver sports/fitness sessions, workshops, and youth mentoring.
+Specialising in youth development and mentoring through sport, Louis currently runs his own community sports organisation called 'Let's Get Active (LGA)' which uses sport to engage with young people from disadvantaged backgrounds, providing support, and sport-based mentoring.
+He also works with an array of elite athletes, helping them develop their personal brands and careers outside of sport.
 Louis is a PhD candidate, researching the impact of sports programs on young people and their scope to prevent youth street gang involvement.
-This is Louis' first trustee role, he is keen to learn and contribute to the 3Pillars team using his expertise in youth work and lived experiences as a young man from Peckham, South London
+Louis is passionate about growing the 3Pillars project by contributing with his extensive knowledge on sports-based mentoring, youth development, and his array of lived experiences as a young man from Peckham, South London.

 Kate joins the team from a legal background.
 She works for a large law firm in London, specialising in family law, and has a longstanding interest in the impact of early life and childhood trauma on future life chances.
 She also has previous experience as a charitable trustee.